CyberFlameGO/svnpython/Doc/library/random.rst

    Wichmann, B. A. & Hill, I. D., "Algorithm AS 183: An efficient and portable pseudo-random number generator", Applied Statistics 31 (1982) 188-190.

-   `Complementary-Multiply-with-Carry recipe
-   <http://code.activestate.com/recipes/576707/>`_ for a compatible alternative
-   random number generator with a long period and comparatively simple update operations.